fossxo/fossxo-gdd/source/introduction.rst

 and future.
 Each environment has a strong visual theme and complementary soundtrack.

-Tic Tac Toe runs on Windows, Mac, and Linux and launches Summer 2020.
+Tic Tac Toe is fee, open source, no contains no annoying advertisements.
+It opens runs on Windows, Mac, and Linux.
+The game launches Summer 2020.

 =========================
 Overview of this Document